 Pursuant to rules established by certain securities regulatory authorities in Canada and the United States, the ownership of shares of an investment dealer is subject to certain restrictions.
-To enable Canaccord to comply with these requirements, the articles of the Company contain the following provisions:
+To enable the Company to comply with these requirements, the articles of the Company contain the following provisions:

 - The Company may require a proposed subscriber or transferee of shares to submit a declaration with respect to the holding of shares of the Company as beneficial owner and any other matter that the directors consider relevant to determine if the registration of the subscription or transfer would result in a violation of the articles or applicable legislative or regulatory requirements.
-The Company also may require a declaration at any time if proxies are solicited from shareholders at any meeting of shares by any person could violate the articles or applicable legislative or regulatory requirements. - The Company has the power to refuse to issue or record a transfer and to withdraw the voting rights, of any share of any class if: - (a) Following the issue or recording of the transfer, the shareholder (along with his or her associates and affiliates) would beneficially own or control, directly or indirectly, a "significant equity interest" in the Company, unless the required approvals from all relevant securities regulatory authorities have been obtained; or - (b) The person requesting the issue or recording of the transfer refuses to sign and deliver a declaration with respect to his or her beneficial ownership of shares of the Company.
+The Company also may require a declaration at any time if proxies are solicited from shareholders at any meeting of shareholders or before such a meeting or when, in the opinion of the directors, the holding of shares by any person could violate the articles or applicable legislative or regulatory requirements. - The Company has the power to refuse to issue or record a transfer and to withdraw the voting rights, of any share of any class if: - (a) Following the issue or recording of the transfer, the shareholder (along with his or her associates and affiliates) would beneficially own or control, directly or indirectly, a "significant equity interest" in the Company, unless the required approvals from all relevant securities regulatory authorities have been obtained; or - (b) The person requesting the issue or recording of the transfer refuses to sign and deliver a declaration with respect to his or her beneficial ownership of shares of the Company.